Selu Diallo

-Mamadou Selu Diallo (born 1 October 2003) is a professional footballer who plays as a midfielder for Spanish club Cultural y Deportiva Leonesa, on loan from Deportivo Alavés.
+Mamadou Selu Diallo (born 1 October 2003) is a professional footballer who plays as a midfielder for Spanish club Deportivo Alavés.
 Born in Spain, he represents Guinea internationally.

 Club career

 Born in Huesca, Aragon, Diallo was an IPC La Escuela youth graduate.
 In 2021, he made his senior debut with Tercera División side UD Barbastro before joining Deportivo Alavés; he was initially assigned to farm team Club San Ignacio in Tercera División RFEF.

 Ahead of the 2022–23 season, Diallo was promoted to the reserves in Segunda Federación.
 On 23 July 2023, he extended his contract with the club until 2028.

 Diallo made his first team debut with the Babazorros on 2 November 2023, starting in a 10–0 away routing of Deportivo Murcia FC, for the campaign's Copa del Rey.
 He made his professional debut the following 16 January, coming on as a second-half substitute for Antonio Blanco in a 2–0 loss at Athletic Bilbao, also for the national cup.

 On 17 July 2024, Diallo was loaned to Primera Federación side Atlético Madrid B for the season.
 On 3 August of the following year, he moved to Cultural y Deportiva Leonesa in Segunda División also in a temporary one-year deal.